-Likewise, the classical phase-space trajectories of nonlinear or linear modulation are plotted in Fig.1~(c) of the main text.
+Likewise, the classical phase-space trajectories of nonlinear OAT or linear modulation can be obtained using the above method and are plotted in Fig.1~(c) of the main text.

-The direction of the initial spin coherent state of the non-adiabatic evolution of the Hamiltonian~\eqref{TATNT Hamiltonian} is determined by fixed points of a phase-space flow with a trivial evolution.
-By solving $d\mathbf{R} / dt= 0$, the phase-space flow in Eqs.~\eqref{CE} has six different fixed points depending on the system parameters (we consider the conditions about $\chi \neq 0$, and $|\delta_{\mathrm{eff}} /( N \chi_{\mathrm{eff}})|< 1$) are given by
+The direction of the initial spin coherent state in the non-adiabatic evolution of the Hamiltonian~\eqref{TATNT Hamiltonian} is determined by the fixed points of a phase-space flow with a trivial evolution.
+By solving $d\mathbf{R} / dt= 0$, the phase-space flow in Eq.~\eqref{CE} has six different fixed points depending on the system parameters (we consider the conditions $\chi \neq 0$, and $|\delta_{\mathrm{eff}} /( N \chi_{\mathrm{eff}})|< 1$), which are given by